radekg/fortran-german-salary/README.md

 The U1 and U2 values are health insurance provider specific.
 For the exact values of a specific Krankenkasse, consult their websites.
 For example:

 - [TK: Wie hoch sind die Umla­ge­sätze U1 und U2?](https://www.tk.de/firmenkunden/versicherung/beitraege-faq/umlagen-u1-u2-und-insolvenzgeld/hoehe-umlagesaetze-u1-und-u2-2031720)

+## Can I fully rely on those calculations?

+To the best of my knowledge, the numbers produced by this program are exact.
+They have been validated against multiple online calculators and DATEV calculations.

+- I do not give any warranty.
+- Salary calculation and individual rates are a moving target and this program may not fully reflect reality.

+Always consult a tax accountant.
+Of course, PRs are welcomed.